jetbrains-academy/javascript-course/Data Types/more_on_objects_properties/task.md

 console.log(person.name); // "Alice"
 ```

 ### Understanding Accessor Properties
-Accessor properties are properties that are defined by a pair of getter and setter functions.
+Accessor properties are properties defined by a pair of getter and setter functions.
 They do not hold a value but compute it when accessed.

 - `get`: A function that is called when the property is read.
 - `set`: A function that is called when the property is set.

+We'll talk more about the functions in detail in the [Functions lesson](course://Functions).
+For now, it is enough to imagine `get` and `set` functions as pieces of code that will be executed when reading or changing the corresponding field.

 You can define accessor properties using the `Object.defineProperty` method:

 ```javascript
 let person = {